Sopra-Steria-Norge-Kubernetes/OpenShift/docs/Additional Documentation/Resource Management/resource-management.md

 # Resource Management

-Efficient allocation and utilization of CPU and memory resources in OpenShift.
+This page explains how to manage CPU and memory resources in OpenShift using requests, limits, quotas, and scaling strategies to ensure stable and efficient workloads.

 **Official Documentation:** [Managing Resources](https://docs.openshift.com/container-platform/latest/applications/quotas/quotas-setting-per-project.html)